Frequently Asked Questions

 Students who are admitted to the Ph.D. program in marketing receive financial support in the form of a tuition waiver and a monthly graduate assistant stipend that is guaranteed for five years (conditional upon satisfactory progress in the program).
 The stipend should be sufficient to meet normal costs of living such as accommodations, food, and so on.

 To help you better understand the cost of living at Penn State, we have compiled some information regarding the costs of accommodation, food, transportation, and so on.
 Because these costs will vary with family size, we provide estimates for a single student, a student with spouse, and a family (2 adults, 2 children ).
-We have also compiled some additional cost information (e.g., utilities, rental accommodation, automobiles ) that you may find useful.
+We have also compiled some additional cost information (e.g., utilities, rental accommodation, automobiles ) that you may find useful (Data from 2011).
 Another source of information that might be useful is MyApartmentMap.com.
+Estimated cost of living for 2013 is $21,800.
 While we can’t guarantee this information, we hope it helps you better understand the cost of living here in the Happy Valley.

 Bottom line: State College is an attractive and relatively inexpensive place to live.
 Your stipend should be sufficient to cover normal costs for a graduate student.
 (Back to Top)